Robredo: Marcos camp should highlight platform, not peddle fake news

 (Our lawyers will take legal action, but on our part, the kids and I, we refuse to be deterred by those kinds of fabrication.
 I used to be the focus of all attacks.
 But now that my children are helping me, they too have become victims.)

 On Monday, the Vice President addressed what her camp called a “malicious fabrication.”
-He tweeted: “Best antidote to fake news is the TRUTH.
+Following the spate of fake news, she tweeted: “Best antidote to fake news is the TRUTH.
 Let us not lose focus.
 Tuloy-tuloy lang ang paggawa ng kabutihan.
 (Let’s just continue doing good.)
 This was how I survived the last six years.”

 Asked whether the “enemy” she referred to was Marcos Jr., she said: “Oo naman, kasi ginawa na niya sa akin since 2016, consistently ginagawa ‘yun sa akin since nag-pick up ‘yung numbers ko noong 2016 elections.
 Noong hindi pa nagpi-pick up ‘yung numbers ko, hindi naman ako pinapansin eh.
 Pero nag-pick up ‘yung numbers ko noong 2016, naging nasa receiving end na ako ng lahat na kasinungalingan.”